-With the wearable tech market currently worth an estimated $7.1 billion with predictions for 2018 of sales hitting over $12.6 billion, the smart watch space is a highly contested arena.
-One of the main areas of negative feedback with the first generation smart watches is perhaps that while they offered a number of functions, they weren’t necessarily everyone’s taste in style.
-Certainly in their current form, demand from females is limited.
+With the wearable tech market currently worth an estimated $7.1 billion with predictions for 2018 of sales hitting over $12.6 billion, the smartwatch space is a highly contested arena.
+One of the main areas of negative feedback with the first-generation smartwatches is perhaps that while they offered many functions, they weren’t necessarily everyone’s taste in style.
+Certainly, in their current form, demand from females is limited.

-Apple are famous for taking products to the next level.
-In particular they recognise how
+Apple is famous for taking products to the next level.
+In particular, they recognise how

 to tweak a product to fully capitalise on the largest possible market and create universal demand.
-Clearly their announcement to produce the next generation watch in gold, signals their desire to evolve wearable tech from purely functional to fashionable.
+Their announcement to produce the next generation watch in gold signals their desire to evolve wearable tech from purely functional to fashionable.
 The watch now becomes a piece of jewellery as well as a piece of tech.
-Certainly it looks set to achieve a number of goals in this market.
+Certainly, it looks set to achieve several goals in this market.
 No doubt offering three versions of the watch – sports, stainless steel and gold, means they will appeal to the untapped female market and fashion-conscious male users.
-The options will appeal to more varied tastes and they may well sell several versions to each user as they become more collectible.
+The options will appeal to more varied tastes and they may well sell several versions to each user as they become more collectable.
 However, one of Apple’s greatest strategies may be under threat from the gold watch – namely, capturing each customer’s loyalty to upgrade with each new version.
-After all, if you’ve spent £3,000 on a gold smart watch, will you buy the new version every 18 months?
+After all, if you’ve spent £3,000 on a gold smartwatch, will you buy the new version every 18 months?
 I think this is unlikely.

 Will the watch be a sound investment?